 "To create a distinct district that connects to, but is differentiated from, the existing downtown." - CHAP 2013

 Promote city-centered growth by redeveloping a former industrial site with compact and efficient new mixed use development adjacent to planned public transportation

 Respect and preserve the City's history and General Plan tenets by creating the "Mill District" neighborhood that incorporates features from the former mill operation into Mill District design

 Develop compatibly with the downtown area and the City plaza through pedestrian and bicycle linkages for Mill District residents and visitors

 Develop and operate a 53-room hotel and spa that complements Healdsburg’s small-town charm and supports Mill District’s economic feasibility, while contributing to its diversity

-Construct a sufficient number of market rate units to provide for the economic viability of the Project while allowing for development of affordable housing micro-units that assist the City in meeting its affordable housing goals
+Construct a sufficient number of market rate units to provide for the economic viability of the Project while allowing for development of affordable housing multi-family units that assist the City in meeting its affordable housing goals